Arcadia Exhibitions Website

 Dining Complex, 2nd Floor

 A valid Arcadia ID must be presented to the cashiers in the Dining Hall, The Chat, Global Café and Easton Café.
 Only one meal may be used per meal period in the Dining Hall, Global Cafe or The Chat for meal exchange.
-Meal swipe may not be shared.
+Meal swipes may not be shared.
 Commuter students not on a meal plan and guests of resident students may pay for individual meals.

 Dining Hall, located in Dilworth Hall/Dining Complex, offers an array of dining options, including a Bravo action station, J. Clark’s Grille, Villa Toscana Pizza, and Main Plate.
 Lunch is served from 11am-2pm and Dinner is available from 4pm-7pm Monday-Friday.
 The Dining Hall closes at 6:30pm on Fridays.
 On the weekend the Dining Hall is open from 9am-2pm.

 The Chat, located in the Commons, offers a made-to-order Market St. Deli, J. Clark’s Grille, and Bravo action station as well as extensive Chef Fresh grab and go options.
 Breakfast items are available from the Grill from 7:30am-10:30am.
 The Deli, Bravo and Grill are available for lunch and dinner from 11am-8pm.
-Late night dinner is available at the Grill from 8pm-10pm and our Chef Fresh grab and go program is available until midnight.
-Saturday and Sunday the Chat is open from 4pm-12am.
+Late night dinner is available at the Grill from 8pm-10pm and our Chef Fresh grab and go program is available until 10:30pm.
+Saturday and Sunday the Chat is open from 4pm-10:30pm.

 Easton Hall Cafe, located by the water feature in Easton Hall, offers Starbucks Coffee, Tea and Beverages, as well as a wide selection of Chef Fresh grab and go items.
 Easton Café is open from 8am-4pm Monday through Thursday.
 On Friday the Café closes at 2pm.
-Flex Points, cash and credit or debit card payments are accepted.
+Points, Castle Cash, cash and credit or debit card payments are accepted.

 All students are issued a KnightCard (Arcadia Identification Card) when they become a student at the University.
 This KnightCard, when properly validated, entitles you to use the Library, to access University buildings, claim a meal from your meal plan, and to participate in specifically announced activities.
 For full-time students, it allows you to vote in student elections.